-It also enables staff to understand/be aware of:
+This Safeguarding and Child Protection Policy enables staff to understand/be aware of:

-- What they must do if: - o they have a concern about a child - o they are worried about the behaviour of a colleague - o a child discloses that they were being abused, sexually harassed or neglected, including child on child abuse - the identity and function of the Designated Safeguarding Leads (DSLs) across the three sections of School, including EYFS, and the DSL Governor - types of abuse: physical; sexual; emotional; and neglect - signs and indicators of possible abuse - children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful.
+- what they must do if: - they have a concern about a child - they are worried about the behaviour of a colleague - a child discloses that they were being abused, sexually harassed or neglected, including child on child abuse - the identity and function of the Designated Safeguarding Leads (DSLs) across the three sections of School, including EYFS, and the DSL Governor - types of abuse: physical; sexual; emotional; and neglect and exploitation - signs and indicators of possible abuse - children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful.
 Children may feel embarrassed, humiliated or threatened due to their vulnerability, disability, sexual orientation and/or language barriers.
-None of this should stop staff from having a 'professional curiosity' and speaking to the designated safeguarding lead (DSL) if they have concerns about a child, - how to act if a pupil is in immediate danger - a teacher's legal duty to report FGM - what constitutes child on child abuse, including sexual violence and sexual harassment - expectations of staff in addressing instances of peer-on-peer abuse, and/or sexual violence or sexual harassment, and/or managing and reporting disclosures of child on child abuse and/or sexual violence or sexual harassment - potential indicators of CSE including CME - the potential impact on children of Domestic Abuse - the potential heightened risk of abuse to vulnerable pupils, which might include those with special educational needs and disabilities, or who are experiencing high levels of stress or emotional pressures outside school. - Prevent Duty and staff responsibilities in supporting the School and to have "due regard to the need to prevent people from being drawn into terrorism", including the Channel Programme - how to access the South West Child Protection Procedures website and the Community Safety & Safeguarding Partnerships information, including for Bath and North East Somerset Community Safety & Safeguarding Partnership (BCSSP) - BCSSP information sharing protocols - the Common Assessment Framework (CAF) and accessing Early Help in BANES - Whistleblowing responsibilities of staff and how to act if they have concerns about inappropriate behaviour of an adult employee or volunteer toward a child - safe working practices - the management process following allegation against a member of staff or adult volunteer - staff responsibilities for safe recruitment and seeking advice from the Human Resources department and/or DSLs, including when inviting visitors into school or on school activities - Online safety (see Social Media: Guidelines and Protocols for KES Staff and Pupils policy and E-safety policy) - Staff codes of conduct with respect to: communication with pupils; making and storing images of pupils; sexual relationships between staff and pupils. - School Safeguarding and Child Protection policy and associated policies: See Appendix C List.
+None of this should stop staff from having a 'professional curiosity' and speaking to the designated safeguarding lead (DSL) if they have concerns about a child, - how to act if a pupil is in immediate danger - a teacher's legal duty to report FGM - what constitutes child on child abuse, including sexual violence and sexual harassment - expectations of staff in addressing instances of child-on-child abuse, and/or sexual violence or sexual harassment, and/or managing and reporting disclosures of child on child abuse and/or sexual violence or sexual harassment - potential indicators of CSE including CME - the potential impact on children of Domestic Abuse - the potential heightened risk of abuse to vulnerable pupils, which might include those with special educational needs and disabilities, or who are experiencing high levels of stress or emotional pressures outside school. - Prevent Duty and staff responsibilities in supporting the School and to have "due regard to 'the need to

+- prevent people from becoming terrorists or supporting terrorism', including the Channel Programme - how to access the South West Child Protection Procedures website and the Community Safety & Safeguarding Partnerships information, including for Bath and North East Somerset Community Safety & Safeguarding Partnership (BCSSP) - BCSSP information sharing protocols - the Common Assessment Framework (CAF) and accessing Early Help in BANES - whistleblowing responsibilities of staff and how to act if they have concerns about inappropriate behaviour of an adult employee or volunteer toward a child - safe working practices - the management process following allegation against a member of staff or adult volunteer - staff responsibilities for safe recruitment and seeking advice from the Human Resources department and/or DSLs, including when inviting visitors into school or on school activities - Online safety (see Social Media: Guidelines and Protocols for KES Staff and Pupils policy and E-safety policy) - Staff codes of conduct with respect to: communication with pupils; making and storing images of pupils; sexual relationships between staff and pupils. - School Safeguarding and Child Protection policy and associated policies: all available on the VLE and school website.

-1.2 Staff conduct and behaviour toward pupils
+1.2Staff conduct and behaviour toward pupils